Wisdomb33r/ffbe-calculator/README.md

 ### Esper selection (pop-up)

 This pop-up, opened by clicking the currently equipped esper icon, let you choose between a few pre-defined esper builds.
-Each build is identified by a short list of the most important build features (especially boost to stat value from esper and killers).
+Each build is identified by a short list of the most important build features (especially boosts to stat value from esper and killers).
 A link to ffbeequip.com is available to see exactly which board skills are considered active.

 ![Esper selection](https://www.final-fantasy.ch/upload/calculator_esper_selection.png)